er-jpg/hn-ag/README.md

 ## TODO

-  * fix tests and implement mox to external api calls, currently when the worker starts the mox doesn't run and can't find the mock
+  * ~~fix tests and implement mox to external api calls, currently when the worker starts the mox doesn't run and can't find the mock~~
+  * implement `select_count/3` for pagination inside the ETS, but it still requires learning how to match
+  * figure out how to test the list stories endpoint

 ## Contributing